XiaoLey/rescue/README.md

-# rescue - A cross-platform resource compiler
+# rescue - A cross-platform resource compiler.

+**⭐*This resource compiler forked from [lukacu/rescue](https://github.com/lukacu/rescue).***

 Rescue is a cross-platform resource compiler for C and C++.
-It can be used to transform one or more static resource files into a C source file that can be compiled into your project to access the resources at runtime from memory.
-It also includes some basic compression based on the [miniz library](https://code.google.com/p/miniz/) to save space.
+It is capable of converting one or more static resource files into a C source file that can be compiled into your project, enabling you to access these resources directly from memory during runtime.
+The compiler also includes a rudimentary compression capability, provided by the [miniz library](https://code.google.com/p/miniz/) library, which judiciously selects whether to compress resources based on their inherent properties, thereby optimizing the use of space.

 ## Compiling